 We combine everything into the total time required to compute one core crossing trajectory.
 We use the \verb|PREM_NUniformLayer| with varying numbers of layers for simplicity.
 We compute the probabilities 10,000 times and take the mean time.
 We then repeat this 100 times to get an estimate of the mean and the uncertainty.
-The numerical results for different compiler flags are shown in fig.~\ref{fig:atmospheric speed}.
+The numerical results for different compiler flags are shown in Fig.~\ref{fig:atmospheric speed}.
 The results are shown where either $\theta_{23}$ is changed for each of the 10,000 computations or $\Delta m^2_{31}$ is changed each time.
 We see that changing $\theta_{23}$ is faster at any Earth model and the cost to change it does not increase with the complexity of the Earth model, as it does for $\Delta m^2_{31}$.
-Similar results are achieved where changing $\delta$ or the production height also is extremely fast, while changing the other oscillation parameters, $\theta_{12}$, $\theta_{13}$, and $\Delta m^2_{21}$ require recomputing all the amplitudes through the Earth.
+Similar fast results are achieved where changing $\delta$ or the production height, while changing the other oscillation parameters, $\theta_{12}$, $\theta_{13}$, and $\Delta m^2_{21}$ require recomputing all the amplitudes through the Earth.
 This numerically shows that the so-called ``fast'' parameters, $\theta_{23}$, $\delta$, and the production height can be varied for essentially no significant computational cost regardless of the complexity of the Earth model.